| |

 IMDb

-Rod Taylor played Francis Allen in this adaptation of "Verdict of
+Rod Taylor played Francis Allen, one of three jurors

 A United Press International review described the